-(1) The methods and procedures to be used in estimating mineral resources and mineral reserves are the responsibility of the authors preparing the estimate.

-(2) A statement of quantity and grade or quality is an estimate and shall be rounded to reflect the fact that it is an approximation.

-(3) An issuer that is incorporated or organized in a foreign jurisdiction may file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or IMM system provided that a reconciliation to the mineral resource and mineral reserve categories referred to in sections 1.3 and 1.4 of the Instrument is filed with the technical report and certified by the author.
-The reconciliation shall also address the confidence levels required for the categorizations of mineral resources and mineral reserves.

-Item 20: Other Relevant Data and Information - Include any additional information or explanation necessary to make the technical report understandable and not misleading.
+- (1) The methods and procedures to be used in estimating mineral resources and mineral reserves are the responsibility of the authorsqualified persons preparing the estimate. - (2) A statement of quantity and grade or quality is an estimate and shall be rounded to reflect the fact that it is an approximation. - (3) An issuer that is incorporated or organized in a foreign jurisdiction may file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or IMM systemSEC Industry Guide 7, IMMM System, or SAMREC Code provided that a reconciliation to the mineral resource and mineral reserve categories referred to in sections 1.3 1.2 and 1.4 1.3 of the Instrument is filed with the technical report and certified by the author.
+The reconciliation shall also address the confidence levels required for the categorizations of mineral resources and mineral reserves.qualified person. - Item 20: Other Relevant Data and Information Include any additional information or explanation necessary to make the technical report understandable and not misleading.